menu

 Demographics

-The education level of Lincoln citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.02% of adults 25 and older in Lincoln have a college degree.
+The percentage of adults in Lincoln who are college-educated is close to the national average for all communities of 21.84%: 18.02% of the adults in Lincoln have a bachelor's degree or advanced degree.

 The people who call Lincoln home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lincoln residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lincoln include German, English, Irish, French Canadian, and Polish.